Acute lymphoblastic leukemia: Radiation therapy

 Radiation therapy (or radiotherapy) is used on painful bony areas, in high disease burdens, or as part of the preparations for a bone marrow transplant (total body irradiation).
 In the past, physicians commonly utilized radiation in the form of whole-brain radiation for central nervous system prophylaxis, to prevent the occurrence and/or recurrence of leukemia in the brain.
 Recent studies showed that CNS chemotherapy provided results as favorable but with fewer developmental side effects.
 As a result, the use of whole-brain radiation has been more limited.
 Most specialists in adult leukemia have abandoned the use of radiation therapy for CNS prophylaxis, instead using intrathecal chemotherapy.

 Biological therapy

-Selection of biological targets on the basis of their combinatorial effects on the leukemic lymphoblasts can lead to clinical trials for improvement in the effects of ALL treatment.
+Selection of biological targets based on their combinatorial effects on the leukemic lymphoblasts can lead to clinical trials for improvement in the effects of ALL treatment.
 Tyrosine-kinase inhibitors (TKIs), such as imatinib, are often incorporated into the treatment plan for people with Bcr-Abl1+ (Ph+) ALL.
-However, this subtype of ALL is frequently resistant to the combination of chemotherapy and TKIs and allogeneic stem cell transplantation is often recommended upon relapse.
+However, this subtype of ALL is frequently resistant to the combination of chemotherapy and TKIs, and allogeneic stem cell transplantation is often recommended upon relapse.

+Blinatumomab is not only a promising add-on to chemotherapy in infant ALL, it is also a promising standalone therapy in children.